theMercedes/exercise/docs.md

 This documentation describes how to use a digital thermometer.

-Note that this thermometer is sold out under the current pandemic.
+Note that this thermometer is now available for use during the current pandemic.